English Language Learner (ELL) Program

 - Rachel Rosenblum (Founders Memorial School)

-- Meghan Fahey (Essex Elementary School and Essex Middle School)
+- Meghan Fahey (Essex Elementary School)

-- Kayla Johnson (Hiawatha Elementary School)
+- Terri Geffert (Hiawatha Elementary School)

-- Sky Potter (Summit Street School)
+- Kristina Natal (Summit Street School)

-- Magdalena Lucia (Thomas Fleming School)
+- Magdalena Lucia (Thomas Fleming School and Westford Elementary School)

-- Deb Cherson (Albert D. Lawton School & Westford Elementary School)
+- Deb Cherson (Albert D. Lawton School)

 - Christina Sealey (Essex High School)

-- Marina Brzostoski (Center for Technology Essex)
+- Marina Brzostoski.
+Cynthia Yopp (Center for Technology Essex)

 - Nepali-speaking Liaison: Prem Bhatttarai